pegros/PEG_FLW/README.md

 while the Components only display record data and supports local user interaction (selection, data input) in the browser.

+⚠️ **Warning**: the provided components often provide default values for properties.
+However, you might need to actually reconfigure these default values for them to be actually taken into account (Standard Flow Builder issue).

 ## Content of the Package